 Work across a wide variety of media from print to packaging to digital as you develop strong conceptual and technical skills, as well as pre-press experience.
 The major is built around industry standard software such as Adobe Creative Suite and has a strong focus on production to ensure you are primed for industry placement.
 This means you'll be working to live briefs and experience realistic demands of industry while you learn.

-You'll also have opportunities to collaborate with other major streams: interactive design and motion design, to broaden your skills and become more valuable to employers or as a freelancer.
+You'll also have opportunities to collaborate with the two other major streams, interactive design and motion design, to broaden your skillset and to become more valuable to employers or as a freelancer.

 The course is led by an accomplished team of international design professionals with close connections to industry.

 - Creative director or Studio Manager

 ✓ You have successfully signed up to our Newsletter

 ␡ There was an error and you were not signed up to the Newsletter